Aditya-252006/ai-compitetor/README.md

-we nned to install npm
+we ned to install npm
 and then npm install
 rm -rf node_modules
 npm install